GAZ-55

 The GAZ-55 (ГАЗ-55) was a Soviet military ambulance developed in the 1930s by Gorkovsky Avtomobilny Zavod (GAZ) and was used by the USSR during the Second World War.
 It was based on the GAZ-AA model.
-With only 9130 models ever being produced, the Red Army still relied heavily on standard trucks to transport their wounded.
+With only 9,130 models ever produced, the Red Army still relied heavily on standard trucks to transport their wounded.
 Production of this ambulance reportedly continued until 1946.

-One GAZ-55 was captured by a unit of the Luftwaffe.
+At least one GAZ-55 was captured by a unit of the Luftwaffe.

 In popular culture

 The GAZ-55 is featured in the 1941 Russian film 'Frontovye podrugi' (The Girl from Leningrad).

 In video games

 The GAZ-55 is featured in the video game 'Red Orchestra 2: Heroes of Stalingrad'.